kallaugher/kallaugher.github.io/_posts/2016-09-25-rest-and-spread.md

 ---

 The rest and spread operators are new features introduced in ES6.
-Before we dive into them, I’m going to give a quick introduction to destructuring features in ES6 — this context will make the two operators much more straightforward.
+Before we dive into them, I’m going to give a quick introduction to destructuring features in ES6 — this context will make the two operators much more straightforward to understand.

 Destructuring
 --------